 Section 2 - Term and Election

 Officers will be elected for a one-year term by the Board of Directors at the Annual Meeting.
 In years that a Director election is also held, the Officer election shall follow the Director election.
 However, unless they formally resign or are removed from office, Officers will remain in office until their successors are properly elected, designated or appointed.
-There is no limit to the number of terms, successive or otherwise, an Officer may serve.
+There is no limit to the number of terms, successive or otherwise, a President or Director of Operations may serve.
+Director of Finances will serve a maximum of two years.

 Section 3 - Removal